 “I’m coming to Cappadocia!
 What sites should I visit?”
 This is a hard question to answer because there are just so many incredible places to see in Cappadocia.
 The hardest part of touring Cappadocia (and Turkey as a whole) is deciding what great sites not to visit!
 Nevertheless, here are best places to see.

 Valleys to Visits

 Most of the top destinations in Cappadocia are valleys which water has carved through the volcanic rock.
 These valleys feature Cappadocia’s stunning geological features, cave churches, and human settlements.
-Another post features the “Top 10 Churches to Visit,” but here we focus on the topic areas.
+Another post features the “Top 10 Cave Churches to Visit,” but here we focus on the top areas.